 The persons named in the enclosed form of proxy are directors or officers of Fortis and have consented to act as proxy for the shareholders who so appoint them.
-A shareholder desiring to appoint another representative (who need not be a Shareholder of Fortis) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of Fortis or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, ON M5J 2Y1 or by toll-free facsimile transmission to 1-866-249-7775 at any time not later than 5:00 p.m.
-(Toronto time) on 29 April 2010, or with the Chair of the Meeting on the day of the Meeting or not less than 48 hours prior to any adjournment(s) or postponement(s) thereof.
+A shareholder desiring to appoint another representative (who need not be a Shareholder of Fortis) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of Fortis or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, ON M5J 2Y1 or by toll-free facsimile transmission to 1-866-249-7775 within Canada and the United States (416-263-9524 outside Canada and the United States) at any time not later than 5:00 p.m.
+(Toronto time) on 3 May 2011, or with the Chair of the Meeting on the day of the Meeting or not less than 48 hours prior to any adjournment(s) or postponement(s) thereof.